mrileysamc/jupyterlitestuff/README.md

 - deploy the release to GitHub Pages.

 The process is automated using Github Actions.

-You can use this repository in two main ways:

-- generate a new repository from this template repository and build and deploy your own site to the corresponding Github Pages site;
-- build a release from a PR made to this repository and download the release from the created GitHub Actions artifact.

 ### Using Your Own Repository to Build a Release and Deploy it to Github Pages